nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting multiple students : `delete all`

-Deletes all students from current address book or the specified tutorial group in the current address book.
+Deletes all students from the course or all students from the specified tutorial group in the course.

 ![delete all](images/deleteAll.png)